-I wish I could summarize in a quick catchy tagline what this brewery will be all about, but it’s far too complex to throw a catch phrase at it.
+I wish I could summarize in a quick catchy tagline what this brewery is all about, but it’s far too complex to throw a catchphrase at it.
 Yes, we are about great beer, yes we are about community, but it goes so much deeper than that.
 We figured the best way to dig in and tell you all about it is to write our story.
-This is how Schram Haus Brewery came to be in Chaska and what we plan to be all about.

 While the idea of opening a new brewery has been in the works for nearly three years, the concept of what type of brewery we wanted to create was inspired, believe it or not, from the first day we met.
 In October 2006, I went to Gasthof’s Oktoberfest in Northeast Minneapolis with some friends.
 It was there I laid eyes on Aaron, donning authentic leather lederhosen (which I came to find out he had just purchased while in Munich for the actual Oktoberfest a few weeks prior).
 He was a sight to be seen and I knew from the moment I saw him he must have some character.
 Our eyes locked and our first clink of the stein together was a Hefeweizen.
-I’ll spare you the gushy details, but you can ask me more about our love story over a beer sometime.
-Several steins, a few beer boots, and a couple of polka dances later, this big and handsome German looking man in lederhosen named Aaron Schram and I found ourselves sitting at the bar at Nye’s Polonaise already making plans together.
-He told me that night of his dream to open a winery.
-Errrr…(record scratch)!
-Nope, not a brewery.
-A winery.
-The brewery dream came later!
-I thought, a beer-drinking man who loves (and makes) wine, wears lederhosen, and has a big dream?
-I’m in.
-I like all those things!
-I was also in my mid- 20s and fairly naive so I had no idea how much work was actually in store for me.
-It just sounded really romantic at the time.
-Sure!
-Let’s move to the country and start a vineyard.
-How hard can it be?
+It was that night that we met that he told me of his dream to open a winery.
+You’ve probably heard about the story of us starting a vineyard, winery and then a brewery in Waconia, MN.
+If not, you can learn more about what we’ve been up to since we met in 2006 HERE.

 Did you know that very near to where this brewery sits, there used to be a meeting spot circa 1915 for a club called the Schnitzelbank Club?
-I know what you are thinking.
-What the heck is a Schnitzelbank?
-More to come on that, but the “club” was a group of men who would meet for “music, fun and beer.”
+The “club” was a group that would meet for “music, fun, and beer.”
 Whaaaaaat?!
 I mean… why wouldn’t we replicate a club like that?
-Except of course the obvious – where the ladies at?
-Women like music, fun and beer too.
-Duh.
-These history books were dripping with German influenced, brewing history and we knew we were dealt the right cards with Chaska.
-You guys, we are so excited to bring this all back in a way that fits with the today’s craft beer drinker.
-Stay tuned for Schnitzelbank Club 2000.
+These history books were dripping with German-influenced, brewing history and we knew we were dealt the right cards with Chaska.